streetwriters/notesnook/docs/roadmap.md

 ---
 icon: rocket
+label: Roadmap
 order: -21
 ---

 # Notesnook roadmap

-We are constantly working on Notesnook to make it the best private note taking app.
+We are constantly working on Notesnook to make it the best private notes app.

 Need a new feature in Notesnook?
 Chat with us on [Discord](https://discord.com/invite/5davZnhw3V) and let's discuss.